coltongrainger/blog/_drafts/2018-08-06-navigating-with-kate.md

 ---
-title: Navigating CU Boulder Maths
+title: Navigating CU Boulder MATH/CEAS
 author: Colton Grainger
 date: 2018-08-06
 status: notes
 ---

-This is my attempt to externalize the [inside baseball](https://en.wikipedia.org/wiki/Inside_baseball_(metaphor)) I've been playing this summer.
-It's a survey of the engineering colleges and links to materials I'm using for a just-in-time review---prior to getting locked into the maths pillar sequences this fall.
+I survey the Math department, the College of Engineering and Applied Sciences, and link to just-in-time review materials (all before prior to getting locked into the maths pillar sequences this fall)

 ## Maths pillar sequences